Lived Experiences of Distress Research Group (LEOD)

 We hold established and emerging links with researchers across the globe, including scholars in the Global South and North.
 As mental health challenges continue to rise, particularly among the most disadvantaged in society, our mission is to alleviate this burden of inequality.

-Collaborating closely with individuals who experience distress, we leverage a broad range of methodologies, both traditional and innovative.
+Collaborating closely with individuals who experience distress, we leverage a broad range of traditional and innovative methodologies.
 These include Randomized Controlled Trials, qualitative and visual methods, memory work and mixed methods studies.
-Embracing a user-led ethos and democratization of knowledge production, we explore how service users, lived experience experts and practitioners can collaborate effectively in the improvement of research protocols and service provision more generally.
+Embracing a user-led ethos and democratization of knowledge production, we explore how service users, lived experience experts, and practitioners can collaborate effectively in improving research protocols and service provision more generally.

 Our research on distress and mental health covers issues of memory, the environment and space, trauma, family dynamics, designs of cities and inpatient services, sexuality, help-seeking, inequalities, service use and discrimination.
 Our work on mental health has directly fed into local and national policy and service delivery improvements.